 For enterprises, this will mean providing on-the-go data to their team and extract product information on various metrics such as inventory, order fulfilment, or order status for a better shopping experience.

-- Information architecture – User experience simply doesn’t encompass the process to scrape and present data as per user psycho-demographics.
+- Information architecture – User experience simply doesn’t encompass the process to crawl and present data as per user psycho-demographics.
 It also includes factoring in design elements such as navigation, layout, and search – together known as the information architecture of the smart device.
 To enhance this factor you can enable maximum functionality in fewest clicks possible (3 clicks or fewer is ideal).

 Designers need to ensure that the layout of mobile is vertical instead of horizontal for desktops, to account for the narrow form factor.
 Also the navigation needs to consider both touchscreen and non-touchscreen phones.
 One way to work well for the latter phone type is to provide a numeric option for each menu option for easy access.
 The CNN site is a good example here.